RF Dielectric Measurements & Moisture Measurement

-In the presence of an electric field the charge cloud is distorted, as shown the top right of the figure above.
+In the presence of an electric field the charge cloud is distorted, as shown the top right of figure 1, above.

 This can be reduced to a simple dipole using the superposition principle.
 A dipole is characterized by its dipole moment.
 This is a vector quantity and is shown as the blue arrow labeled M. It is the relationship between the electric field and the dipole moment that gives rise to the behavior of the dielectric.
 Note: The dipole moment is shown to be pointing in the same direction as the electric field.
 This isn’t always correct, but it is a major simplification, and it is suitable for many materials.